avolens/kubefuzz/docs/docs/overview.md

 # Overview

-Kubefuzz is a generative and mutative fuzzer for kubernetes admission controller chains.
+Kubefuzz is a generative and mutative fuzzer for Kubernetes admission controller chains.
 It can be used to uncover unexpected behavior in complex admission controller setups.
-It works by generating and mutating kubernetes resources according to the schema supplied by the cluster openapi scheme, and a user written constrain config that further limits what fields are generated and how.
+It works by generating and mutating Kubernetes resources according to the schema supplied by the cluster openapi scheme, and a user written constrain configuration that further limits what fields are generated and how.

 ## Modes of operation